mosamadeeb/xfbin_lib/README.md

   -h, --help            show this help message and exit -f, --force-overwrite
-                        overwrite old extracted files without prompting -s, --sort-types      sort nuccChunks by type instead of page -v, --verbose         print info about each extracted chunk
+                        overwrite old extracted files without prompting -d, --file-data-only  when possible, write each chunk's file data only (NTP3 for .nut, NDP3 for .nud) -s, --sort-types      sort nuccChunks by type instead of page -v, --verbose         print info about each extracted chunk
 ```